superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 )
 ```

-To perform the next processing step - storage - using Ray would require more than 2 CPU scores, making this tutorial incompatible with the free tier of Google Colab.
+To perform the next processing step, storage, using Ray would require more than 2 CPU scores, making this tutorial incompatible with the free tier of Google Colab.
 Instead, then, we'll use pandas.
 Fortunately, Ray allows us to convert our dataset into a pandas DataFrame with a single line of code:

 ```python
 emb_chunks_df = embedded_chunks.to_pandas()